ironparsa/TechDemo/README.md

 # TechDemo
 Project Description:
-A shooter with basic art assets that will track the user's performance and have AI pathing.
+A shooter with basic art assets that will track the user login and have AI pathing.
+Note: this was all created in a few days while working full time on other projects.

 Showcase the following features/functionalities:
 - Pause menu